 - Observe how high-performing students participate in class.
 Emulate them.

-Q: How will in-class assessments be held?
+Q: How will in-class assessments be held online?

 Q: How can I seek assistance on this trimester’s assessments?

 A: The most straightforward way is to ask your lecturer, either during your online class, on campus, or after the class via email.
 This trimester we’ll also be hosting webinars for the three biggest assessments for every subject.
 The purpose of these bonus webinars will be to give you clarity on how to succeed and to answer any questions you have about our grading expectations.
 If you can’t attend these webinars live, you’ll be able to access the recording afterwards.

 A: In instances where you are taking subjects online, final exams for online classes will be held online.
 They will still be invigilated.
 You will be provided with further information on how to do this closer to the exam period.
 You will also be required to have your video on for the duration of the exam since multiple invigilators will be present.
 Our advice is to think of a quiet place from now where you’ll be able to complete your exam with minimal interruptions and limited background noise.

 Q: What happens if I fail a subject this trimester?